1. From HSLDA: What is your Homeschooling Anniversary Story?

 The MassHOPE Messenger is published by Massachusetts Homeschool Organization of Parent Educators(MassHOPE).
 Visit our website at masshope.org/.

-Any questions about items in this e-news can be sent to either or firstname.lastname@example.org.If you know someone who would like to receive our news, or if you wish to unsubscribe or change your e-mail address, please contact us at email@example.com.
+Any questions about items in this e-news can be sent to firstname.lastname@example.org.If you know someone who would like to receive our news, or if you wish to unsubscribe or change your e-mail address, please contact us at email@example.com.
 Items for possible inclusion in the newsletter should be sent to firstname.lastname@example.org.
 MassHOPE reserves the right to edit or reject any items submitted for the e-news.